Screening Literacy: Reflecting on Models of Film Education in Europe

 In formal education, then, the general pattern is of patchy and sometimes weak provision: no full core entitlement; few countries where a majority of the school populations receive film education; much evidence of provision weakened by absorption into other subjects or cross-curricular distribution; almost no national records of attainment or progression, except where film education becomes a formal examination subject in high schools in some countries.
 On the positive side, there is good evidence of specialist provision in some countries, especially in the upper years of secondary schooling.
 Also, there is evidence that, where film education is strongly-represented within media education programmes, it can benefit from coherent conceptual frameworks and specialist attention to creative production work.

 We found few examples of nationally co-ordinated after-school film education activity.
 Film clubs are offered in several countries.
 Where after-school provision exists, it rarely offers an integrated combination of critical understanding, cultural access and creative practice.
-Provision is much more likely to focus on one, not all, of these elements.
+Provision is much more likely to focus on one, not all, of these elements.6 One exception is le Cinéma: cent ans de jeunesse, run by the Cinémathèque Française.
+It involves partners from seven different countries, six in Europe, in an innovative approach to film aesthetics, with a strong professional development component.
+It has been running for 17 years and we believe it is an exemplar of transnational ‘translated’ film culture.
+We would like to see it developed further as a model, with EC support.

 Only one country, France, has a formally structured national programme of film education for young people outside school.
 Elsewhere, the organisations which provide film education outside school, and beyond school age, are fairly evenly spread across cinemas and film festivals, adult colleges, film societies, galleries and museums, film archive centres and a variety of community spaces.
 Film education in the informal sector would however benefit from more substantial and sustained professional development: for youth and community workers, for freelance film professionals working in education; and for adult educators.